Kocoro-lab/Shannon-docs/README.md

 ## Documentation Site

 This repository contains the Mintlify-based documentation for Shannon.
-Visit the live site at [docs.shannon.dev](https://docs.shannon.dev) (coming soon).
+Visit the live site at [shannon.kocoro.dev](shannon.kocoro.dev).

 ## Local Development